 · Separation barriers at ticket office with hand sanitizer stations

-· No more office visit if you purchased tickets online, contact free check-in on the pier.
-Bring your printed ticket or device for scanning!
+· No need for office visit if you purchased tickets online, contact free check-in on the pier.
+Bring your printed ticket or device for e-ticket scanning!

 For more information on state, town, and other useful sites visit these links: